King Visits Eastern Military Region Reaffirms Trust In Border Guards' Capabilities

-During a visit to the Eastern Military Region, His Majesty, via radio, reiterated his trust, and the trust of all Jordanians, in the role of the Border Guards in safeguarding the nation.
+During a visit to the Eastern Military Region, His Majesty, via radio, reiterated his trust, and the trust of all Jordanians, in the role of the border guards in safeguarding the nation, according to a Royal Court statement.

 The King expressed gratitude for the sacrifices of JAF personnel to maintain Jordan's security and stability, expressing pride in army personnel serving in the Eastern Military Region, as they counter infiltration and smuggling attempts.